HL7/davinci-epdx/input/pagecontent/FHIRProfilesandCDSHooksContext.md

 - An access token to enable the app to write data to the Provider's EMR system.

 #### SMART-on-FHIR app default search queries

+This IG utilizes US Core Profiles whereever practicable.
+As such this IG supports the search parameters identified in the [US Core IG](https://www.hl7.org/fhir/us/core/).

 The SMART App **SHOULD** provide the capability for a Provider, Organization, Implementer or administrator of a Provider's EMR System to define a set of valid FHIR search queries that can be executed against a Health Plan's FHIR API.
 This capability enables a Provider or Organization to define the boundaries for the information they are interested in receiving from a Health Plan's FHIR API.